 3. Physical Therapy Exercises

-Specific exercises and stretches can help alleviate nerve compression and can help improve flexibility to relieve pressure on the nerves.
+Physiotherapy for a pinched nerve in the shoulder can include exercises and stretches to help alleviate nerve compression and improve flexibility to relieve pressure on the nerves.
 Physical therapy can be an essential part of the recovery process.
 Some examples of PT exercises for a pinched nerve in the shoulder include:

-• Scapular Retraction: Pulling your shoulder blades together gently helps strengthen the muscles around the shoulder and neck area, supporting healthy posture and relieving stress on the nerves.
+- Scapular Retraction: Pulling your shoulder blades together gently helps strengthen the muscles around the pinched nerve scapula area, supporting healthy posture and relieving stress on the nerves.

 4. Chiropractic Care